-Approximately 99% of the Fund's mortgage loans are insured or credit enhanced as described in Note 4.
+Approximately 99% of the Fund's outstanding loan amounts are insured or credit enhanced as described in Note 4.

 Multi-family mortgagors pay premiums for mortgage insurance and insurance coverage is 100% of the unpaid principal balance of the loan.